-3 OJ L 96, 12.4.
+2 OJ L 96, 12.4.
 2003, p.
 16.

-- (20) The requirement to communicate any amendment of issuer's instruments of incorporation or statutes to the competent authorities of the home Member State overlaps with the similar requirement of Directive 2007/36/EC of the European Parliament and of the Council of 11 July 2007 on the exercise of certain rights of shareholders in listed companies1 and can result in confusion regarding the role of the competent authority.
-In order to reduce unnecessary administrative burden for issuers, that requirement should therefore be abolished. - (21) Directive 95/46 of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data2 and Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the EU institutions and bodies and on the free movement of such data3, are fully applicable to the processing of personal data for the purposes of this Directive.
+(25) The requirement to communicate any amendment of an issuer's instruments of incorporation or statutes to the competent authorities of the home Member State overlaps with the similar requirement under Directive 2007/36/EC of the European Parliament and of the Council of 11 July 2007 on the exercise of certain rights of shareholders in listed companies1 and can result in confusion regarding the role of the competent authority.
+Therefore, and in order to reduce unnecessary administrative burdens for issuers, that requirement should be abolished.